riney/resume/resume.md

 Relational (PostgreSQL, MySQL, SQLite, Oracle), NoSQL (MongoDB, DynamoDB), graph (RedisGraph, Neo4J)

 ### Infrastructure
-Extensive AWS experience including EC2, Lambda, RDS, CloudFormation/Terraform, and others.
+Extensive AWS experience including EC2, Lambda, RDS, and others.
+Infrastructure-as-code tools including Puppet, Terraform, and CloudFormation.
 Designed, built, and managed on-premise IT systems.
-20+ year Linux/BSD native.
+20+ year Linux/UNIX native.

+### Other Technologies
+At least passing familiarity with a wide variety of other languages, technologies, and platforms not listed here, as a result of working as a consultant and having a wide array of interests.
+If it's not listed above, please ask!

 ### Communication
 Highly skilled at communicating complex topics to colleagues at all levels, via spoken and written channels.
+Accomplished public speaker, having addressed audiences of thousands.
 Actually enjoys writing documentation.
 Honest and reliable team leader.

 ### Hobby Experience
 Non-professional experience in 3D modeling (Fusion 360, Sketchup, Draftsight), 3D printing (FDM and SLA), microcontrollers/IOT (ESP8266/32, Arduino, MicroPython), product prototyping, propbuilding, game development, electronics diagnosis and repair (focused on vintage microcomputing), video production and editing, photography.